sg-s/spikesort/README.md

 This implementation of t-SNE is the the fastest I know of, and gets faster the more cores you throw at it.
 Follow the installation instructions [here](https://github.com/DmitryUlyanov/Multicore-TSNE#install). macOS users, [see this](https://github.com/DmitryUlyanov/Multicore-TSNE/issues/1#issuecomment-262938483) for installation troubleshooting.

-You then need to tell MATLAB where `Multicore-TSNE is installed`.
+You then need to tell MATLAB where `Multicore-TSNE` is installed.
 To do this,

 1. first determine where it is installed (`pip show MulticoreTSNE`)
 2. Copy and paste this code to your MATLAB `startup.m` (use `edit startup.m`)